langchain-ai/chat-langchain/README.md

 1. Given the chat history and new user input, determine what a standalone question would be (using GPT-3).
 2. Given that standalone question, look up relevant documents from the vectorstore.
 3. Pass the standalone question and relevant documents to GPT-3 to generate a final answer.

-## 🧠 How to Extend to your documentation?

-See `ingest_state_of_union.py` for an example of how to ingest your own docs.